sahil2448/Todo/README.md

-Here’s a description for your repository based on a quick analysis:

----

 # iTask
 **iTask** is a feature-rich task management web application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It provides users with an intuitive interface to manage their daily tasks effectively and boost productivity.